GraphScope/GART/docs/notes/architecture.rst

 2. a coarse-grained MVCC to reduce the temporal and spatial overhead of versioning;

-3. a flexible property storage to efficiently run various GAP workloads.
+3. flexible property storage to efficiently run various GAP workloads.

 Service-Oriented Deployment Model
 ^^^^^^^^^^^